bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/office.md

 4 stats `AvgIntelligence`, `AvgCharisma`, `AvgCreativity`, `AvgEfficiency` are inaccessible through NS API.

-We can calculate them by using the formulas from previous part and [Ceres Solver](./miscellany.md).
-In 5 jobs Operations, Engineer, Business, Management, Research & Development, we need at least 4 jobs having 1 employee at the minimum to use this solution.
+We can calculate them by using the formulas from the previous part and [Ceres Solver](./miscellany.md).
+In 5 jobs (i.e., Operations, Engineer, Business, Management, and Research & Development), we need at least 4 jobs having 1 employee at the minimum to use this solution.